scutrobotlab/vrep_template/README.md

   In our real robot, we use PD controller for joint control.
 And We hope this lower layer controller would be well characterised in simulation.
 However, CoppeliSim Robotics does not provide a proper way to perform highband PD control, so we have to run PD controller in coppeliasim custom client, which control frequency is lower than 200Hz.

-  We still don't know whether this method work well under this situation.
-Module testing is necessary but we havn't finished.
+  We still don't know whether this method works well.
+Module testing is needed but we havn't finished.

 ## **Dependencies**